-Self-care has become a buzzword especially in the 21st century.
+Self-care has become a buzzword, especially in the 21st century.
 But unlike what you’ll see in ads and articles, focusing on self-care isn’t only for ladies.
 Guys can also be negatively affected by their environment.
-So, you’re allowed to feel overwhelmed, tired, pressured and distressed.
+So, you’re allowed to feel overwhelmed, tired, pressured, and distressed.

-You don’t have to subscribe to the ideal that men are only supposed to be strong.
+You don’t have to subscribe to the idea that men are only supposed to be strong.
 Remember--it’s not a sign of weakness to take care of yourself and recharge when things become too much to bear.
 Crush that self-care game by doing these things for yourself without leaving your home.

 Pump Up Your Pamper Game

 If you’ve seen your girlfriend put on all sorts of stuff on her face and she looks and feels refreshed after taking them off, then she must be on to something!
 Raid her skincare kit (with her permission of course) and ask about the face masks that she puts on every night.
-Try it out for yourself and relax while sipping a glass of your favorite whiskey and listening to your go-to playlist.
+Try it out for yourself and relax while sipping a glass of your favorite whisky and listening to your go-to playlist.

 If you’re more of the scented candles or aromatherapy type of guy, then by all means light that candle or use those essential oils!
-Take that long shower or give yourself the luxury of a long soak in the bathtub with Dove Men+Care Extra Fresh Body and Face Wash.
+Take that long shower or give yourself the luxury of a long soak in the bathtub with Dove Men+Care Extra Fresh Body Wash.

 Get Up and Get Moving

-Gym rats and exercise buffs will know that while working out is tiring, you’ll always feel good afterwards.
+Gym rats and exercise buffs will know that while working out is tiring, you’ll always feel good afterward.
 Working out helps relieve stress and keeps your mind off of things that bother you, as you focus on lifting weights or working on your abs.
 Your body also releases endorphins, also called happy hormones, which is why you feel happier after exercise!